Vlaeh/Minecraft.Locate.Command/README.md

 ## Install

-Download release jar file and move to the "mods" directory of your Minecraft game
+Download latest released .jar file and move it to the "mods" directory of your Minecraft game